-Sometimes we give so much to others that we neglect to take care of ourselves, because we hold them to the same high expectations.
+Sometimes we give so much to others that we neglect to take care of ourselves because we hold them to the same high expectations.
+This is dangerous!

 We spend a lot of time waiting for things from other people.
-We expect our needs to be met and that those we care about treat us the same way: with reciprocity.
-But, the world can be backwards sometimes, leaving our high expectations crushed.
+We expect our needs to be met and for those we care about to treat us the same way, with reciprocity.
+But things don’t go our way sometimes, leaving our high expectations crushed.

 However, you shouldn’t let this get you down.
 We all need certain things from people in order to feel some sense of security.
-The same way a child knows he or she is loved by their parents, we as adults expect our partners will always treat us the same way we treat them.
+The same way a child knows they’re loved by their parents, we as adults expect our partners to always treat us the same way we treat them.

 Despite the fact that a healthy, balanced relationship should work that way, this often results in disillusionment: expecting too much when, in reality, we don’t get anything in return.

 Some people are under the impression that happiness is giving, not receiving.
 Maybe it’s the way we were raised or the fact that this exceedingly noble value neglects an essential aspect of our survival: self-esteem.

 We need to let go of a lot of these concepts that go against our emotional balance.
 Spreading joy is a noble act that enriches us; you could even think of it as an obligation.
 Giving is good, but receiving is an obligation.